 Cancer treatment, or sometimes the disease itself, can cause peripheral neuropathy (PN) — damage to nerves of the peripheral nervous system, which transmits information from the brain and spinal cord to every other part of the body.
-PN is estimated to affect 10 to 20 percent of people with cancer.
-It can be caused by:
+Peripheral neuropathy can be caused by:

 - Certain chemotherapeutic agents, such as vincristine (Oncovin®), bortezomib (Velcade®), thalidomide (Thalomid®), lenalidomide (Revlimid®), cytarabine (Cytosar-U®), interferon or methotrexate

 - Radiation therapy, although it may take several years for symptoms to appear

 - Shingles, a rash that may develop in people with weakened immune systems

 - Nerve compression caused by vertebral fractures